FelixHenninger/cookiecutter/README.md

 ### Installation 📦

-The package is on its way to CRAN, so that you can install it via
+The package is [available on CRAN](https://cran.r-project.org/web/packages/cookiecutter), so that you can install it via

 ```R
 install.packages('cookiecutter')